roksanajand/Statistical-Modeling-in-Earth-Sciences-in-R/README.md

 - **Linear Regression Models by Month**
   Creates linear regression models for each month where ozone levels predict temperature (converted to Celsius).
 Calculates and stores regression coefficients (intercept and slope) and the coefficient of determination (R²) for each model in a summarized data frame.

+## Exercise 4
+### Polynomial Regression Models

+- **Linear Regression Model:** A simple linear regression model is built to predict parameter Y based on parameter X. Model evaluation includes calculating the Mean Squared Error (MSE), Root Mean Squared Error (RMSE), regression coefficients (intercept and slope), and the coefficient of determination (R²).
+The results demonstrate the model's goodness of fit, with visualizations of the regression line over the data.

+- **Polynomial Regression Models:** Polynomial regression models of degrees 2 to 10 are fitted to the data.
+The polynomial curves are visualized alongside the measured data points to assess the models' fit.

+- **Model Metrics Comparison:** For each polynomial degree, regression coefficients, Residual Sum of Squares (RSS), and the coefficient of determination (R²) are calculated and compared.
+The results are summarized in a table to evaluate the performance of different polynomial models and to identify the most suitable degree for the given dataset.